in

 Other complications include:

-What is a Diabetic Foot Ulcer?
+What is a Diabetic Foot Ulcer/ Diabetic Sore on Feet?

-A diabetic foot ulcer is frequently found complication among diabetics and it typically develops due to poorly managed diabetes.
 It is an ulcer-like open wound or sore that forms at the bottom of the foot and it reduces the quality of life greatly.

-This occurs in about 15% of diabetics and 6% of them have to be hospitalized because of the infection or inflammation.
 It is one of the most prevailing diseases that lead to any non-traumatic lower extremity disorder which can then lead to amputation.
-[Ref]

 Who is at risk of developing a diabetic foot ulcer?

-People who are overweight have a higher risk of developing diabetic foot ulcers, including those who smoke and drink alcohol.
 The risk is also higher among diabetics who use insulin and those who have kidney, eye, or any other cardiovascular disease.

 Insulin is itself not a risk factor, however, type 2 diabetic people on insulin usually have advanced and uncontrolled diabetes.
 Thus, their risk of developing diabetic foot infection is manyfold increased.

 SGLT2 Inhibitors are a novel class of diabetes medications that have been associated with an increased risk of amputations and fractures.
-Among the SGLT2 Inhibitors, Canagliflozin (Invokana) is greatly associated with amputations compared to other SGLT2 inhibitors.

-In a study that evaluated the risk incidence of foot ulcers among diabetics, it was found that characteristics like more than 10 years of diabetes, over 50 years of age, status of education, fast blood glucose level of over 200mg/dl, presence of retinopathy and any deformities would increase the risk for foot ulcers.
-[Ref]
+In a study that evaluated the risk incidence of foot ulcers among diabetics, it was found that characteristics like more than 10 years of diabetes, over 50 years of age, status of education, fast blood glucose level of over 200mg/dl, presence of retinopathy and any deformities would increase the risk for foot ulcers [Ref].

 Other factors like poor hygiene can also contribute to the enhancement of the risk.